NasserAlsaedi/SOC-Labs/User_Added_To_Administrators_Group_Investigation/README.md

 ## Summary

-In this lab, I simulated a privilege escalation activity by adding a local user account to the Administrators group on a Windows Server 2019 system.
+In this lab, I simulated a suspicious account privilege change by adding a local user account to the Administrators group on a Windows Server 2019 system.

 Using Splunk Enterprise, I investigated Windows Security Event ID 4732 and verified that the account "support123" was successfully added to the local Administrators group by the Administrator account.